typst/typst/CONTRIBUTING.md

    bugs, and whether the contribution aligns with what was previously discussed.
    If you think that a review comment misses something or is not quite right, please challenge it!
-6. If the review passes, your PR will be merged and ship in the next version of Typst.
+6. If the review passes, your PR will be merged and shipped in the next version of Typst.
 You will appear as one of the contributors in the [changelog].
    Thank you!